Instagram Stories Vs. Snapchat Stories

 From a marketing perspective, the primary difference between the two is which consumers are using the platforms and how.
 Snapchat has a loyal user base who is looking for private conversations with close friends, while Instagram is far more public of a forum.
 Because Snapchat doesn’t allow users to permanently post photos or videos to their profiles, it boasts a far more transactional and transient style of communication.
 When launching Instagram Stories, customers didn’t have to sign up or adapt to a new platform – it was a new feature on a platform they already used every day.
 Instagram users claim that their preference for Instagram over Snapchat stems from the added functionality of interacting with other user’s photos via likes and comments as well as the ability to tag friends and family in their stories.
 These additional features have given Instagram a significant advantage in the number of daily active users (800 Million in 2017) when compared to Snapchat (187 Million in 2017), and research has determined that this leads Instagram to have a better return on investment than Snapchat.

 The public nature of Instagram posts also offers opportunities to engage current and potential customers in campaigns that rely on user-generated content.
-Brands invite Instagrammers to spread the word by posting their own photos and videos on a brand-related theme during social photo contests and campaigns.
+Brands invite Instagrammers to spread the word by posting their own photos and videos on a brand-related theme during social media contests.
 Some of these campaigns have been extraordinarily successful, generating more discussion across social media and news sites than any traditional method of marketing.

 Companies focused on developing their social media presence may purchase advertising space from Snapchat or Instagram in the form of sponsored geofilters, creative tools, and lenses as well as ads with attachments and sponsored posts.
 Worldwide mobile ad sales are expected to reach $196 Billion by 2020, revenue for which Snapchat and Instagram are both competing.